ERDDAP

 There are two reasons:

-the composite ERDDAP's may be slightly out of synch, but with
+the composite ERDDAPs will be temporarily slightly out of synch, but with

 Normally, they will re-synch within 5 seconds, but sometimes it will be longer.